+'''

 {unit, Unit}

+'''

 The time unit of Time.
 The default is second.
-If some other unit is given (millisecond, microsecond, or nanosecond), the formatted string includes a fraction of a second.
+If some other unit is given (millisecond, microsecond, nanosecond, or native), the formatted string includes a fraction of a second.
 The number of fractional second digits is three, six, or nine depending on what time unit is chosen.
+For native three fractional digits are included.
 Notice that trailing zeros are not removed from the fraction.